-The architectural complex of Prince Sulayman Agha Al-Silahdar is located in Al-Mu’izz Street.
-Prince Sulayman Agha Al-Silahdar, one of Muhammad Ali Pasha’s sons, established it in 1255 AH / 1839 AD.
-He came to Egypt as a young man.
-He steadily rose in rank until he took over the Salhadaria, a charge over weaponry.
-Through this architectural complex, he was able to secure a place for himself among the great kings.
-His architectural complex includes a Sabil (drinking fountain), a Kuttab (school), and a mosque unparalleled in Islamic architecture.
+The architectural complex of Prince Sulayman Agha Al-Silahdar is located in al-Mu’iz Street.
+Prince Sulayman Agha Al-Silahdar, one of the princes of Muhammad Ali Pasha, established it in 1255 AH / 1839 AD.
+He came to Egypt as a young man and steadily rose in rank until he took over the Salhadaria, a charge over weaponry.
+By his architectural complex he was able to secure a place for himself among the great kings.
+His architectural complex includes Sabil (drinking fountain), Kuttab (school), and a mosque unparalleled in Islamic architecture.

-The most visible characteristic of the building is its stone façade with floral motifs.
-It reflects the influence of European Renaissance art, with its marble decorations and oil paintings on the wooden ceilings in an Ottoman style influenced by contemporary European arts.
-The mosque’s minaret can be seen from the beginning of Al-Mu’izz Street.
+The most important characteristic of the building is its stone façade with floral motifs.
+It reflects the influence of European Renaissance art, with its marble decorations and oil paintings on the wooden ceilings in Ottoman style that influenced by European arts at this time The mosque’s minaret can be seen from the beginning of al-Mu’iz Street.
 It is characteristic of the Ottoman “pencil” minarets.
 The Sabil also includes basins for street animals to drink as a manifestation of benevolence.